dachcom-digital/pimcore-formbuilder/PULL_REQUEST_TEMPLATE.md

 | Q             | A
 | ------------- | ---
+| Branch?       | dev-master for features / 2.7 for bug fixes
 | Bug fix?      | yes/no
 | New feature?  | yes/no
 | BC breaks?    | no